|

 The corrective lenses needed when astigmatism is present are called Toric lenses and have an additional power element called a cylinder.
 They have greater light-bending power in one axis than in others.
 Your eyecare professional will perform precise tests during your eye examination to determine the ideal lens prescription.
 Refractive surgery may be able to correct some forms of astigmatism.

 The Toric lenses can be in eyeglasses or contact lenses.
 The unit of measure describing the power of the lens system or lens is called the diopter (D).
 The lenses are shaped to counteract the shape of the sections of cornea that are causing the difficulty.
 Because the correction is in one direction, it is written in terms of the axis the correction is in.
 On a prescription, for example, it may say -1.00 X 180°.
-Cylinders correct astigmatism,
+Cylinders correct astigmatism, minus spheres correct myopia, and plus spheres correct hyperopia.

 There is some debate as to whether people with very small amounts of astigmatism should be treated.
 Generally, if visual acuity is good and the patient experiences no overt symptoms, treatment is not necessary.
 When treating larger amounts of astigmatism, or astigmatism for the first time, the doctor may not totally correct the astigmatism.
 The cylindrical correction in the eyeglasses may make the floor appear to tilt, thus making it difficult for the patient at first.
 Generally, the